pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust/index.md

 ## 4. The Borrow Checker

-The borrow checker gets a bad rap sometimes.
-Yeah it's essential for writing concurrent code, but is it all so important in single-threaded code?
+The borrow checker is both the most notorious and the the most consequential thing about Rust.

-To start, it might be nice to have some background of what the borrow checker is.
-Simply put, at compile time, the borrow checker makes sure that for every point in your code that there is either one mutable reference or multiple immutable references to every value in your code (if there are zero references, the value is automatically dropped).
+During compilation the borrow checker makes sure that for every point in your code that there is either one mutable reference or multiple immutable references to every value in your code.
+If there are zero references, the value is dropped.

-Consider this maybe surprising effect of having two mutable references in
+This is an essential feature for writing correct concurrent code.
+But it is also helpful in single-threaded code.
-Typescript:
+Consider this maybe surprising effect of having two mutable references in Typescript:

 ```ts
 const goodTwin = { is: "good" };